Home » Water Softening » Water Softener Guides » Citric Acid Water Softener Guide: How Do They Work?

 • No electricity is required, and no wastewater is produced, making these water conditioners an eco-friendly solution

-• No need for bulky bags of salt which add an undesirable taste to your water supply
+• No need for bulky bags of salt that add an undesirable taste to your water supply

-• While not required, most people have their water conditioner installed by a professional
+• While not required, most people have their water conditioner installed by a professional, which can be quite expensive

 • Existing mineral deposits might break up and flush through the system

-Citric acid water conditioners do not remove hard water in the same way that salt-based water softeners do.
-Instead, by using a process known as chelation, the citric acid binds to the minerals and changes them so they won’t build up on your surfaces or in your pipes.
+Citric acid water conditioners do not remove hard water minerals in the same way that salt-based water softeners do.
+Instead, by using a process known as chelation, the citric acid binds to the minerals and changes them so they don’t stick to surfaces, appliances, and skin or build up in your pipes.

 How Much Citric Acid Do You Put in a Water Softener?

 The only thing you need to do is to replace the citric acid cartridge.
-The best systems use a cartridge that is designed to last six months and is easy for anyone to replace.
+The best systems use a cartridge that lasts six months and is very easy to replace.

-There’s no need to call a plumber, get large bags of salt, or do anything besides swap out refill cartridges.
+There’s no need to call a plumber, buy large bags of salt, or do anything other than swap out the refill cartridges.

 Best Citric Acid Water Softener: NuvoH2O Review